enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

 ### 1.1 Purchase (or repurpose) your own domain

-In this step, you will provision your own domain name to use for this application.
+In this step, you will provision your own domain name for this application.
 If you already have a domain name registered with Route53 and would like to use this you can use skip to the next step.
 It is also possible to delegate DNS for a domain you own with another registrar to Route53 - simply